Eliav2/how-react-hooks-work/How React hooks works.md

 <details>

-when you set state while in the update phase another update phase will be scheduled by react. let's try force React to trigger 10 update calls before rendering.
+when you set a state while in the update phase another update phase will be scheduled by React. let's try to force React to trigger 10 update calls before rendering.

 ```jsx